-Actual Outcome Predict Refer Predict Non Refer
+Actual Outcome Predict Refer Predict Non Refer • •

-Referred 66.6% 33.4%

-(480) (241) (721)
+Referred 66.6% (480) 33.4% (241) (721)

-Non referred 34.6% 65.4%
+Non referred 34.6% (250) 65.4% (473) (723)

-(250) (473) (723)

 Ungrouped cases (25) (34) (59)

-Percent of grouped cases corre ectly identi fied=66.6
+Percent of grouped cases correctly identified = 66.6

-Variables (in order of entry) Unemployment Crimhist Age
+Variables (in order of entry)

-Ethnicity
+Unemployment Crimhist Age Ethnicity

-Canonical correlation with refe er-non refe r=.354
+Canonical correlation with refer-non refer = .354

-The meaning of referrals varies and may explain why the variables do not more accurately distinguish between referrals and non-referrals.
-Referrals differ from agency to agency.
-No universal expectation can be held that the referral cases represent better risk cases or poorer risk cases than the remainder of the population.
-For some agencies, referrals to community-based programs represent additional constraints on liberty, imposed when the agency is unsure of the client.
-For other agencies, the referral is for clients with more favorable prognosis for adjustment.
+other agencies, the referral is for clients with more favorable prognosis for adjustment.
 Probation and parole are often examples of the first, and pre-release and pre-trial intervention programs examples of the second.
 At times, statutes define the criteria for referrals, notably for example in most pre-trial intervention programs which must take the better risk cases, sometimes excluding the older, unemployed, addicted person with prior convictions and/or history of violence.
-Thus, the characteristics varv from agency to agency and from city to city.
+Thus, the characteristics vary from agency to agency and from city to city.